danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 We usually encounter the ubiquitous spinning icon during the loading and streaming of data content.
 It shows that a certain operation is in progress, but what exactly is happening and how long this will take is not at all clear.
 There is no indication of progress or status — as with a progress bar for instance.
 We see the icon spinning but it explains little about the background activities or timespan.
 By learning to program a throbber — and in turn *Asterisk Painting* by John P. Bell that creates a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started — the idea is to gain insight into the way programming employs loop structures, and at the same time better understand some of the temporal operations of computational processes.

 ### 3.2 Decode
-So in this chapter we move from programming static objects such as shapes to a mixture of both static and moving objects.
+In this chapter we move from programming static objects such as shapes to a mixture of both static and moving objects.
 If we assume the shape to be a circle we join it up here, and spin it, as if it were eating its own tail.

 ![2.3](ch3_2.png)
 <iframe src="https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch3_InfiniteLoops/sketch3_1/index.html"></iframe>